Sarah-Elna/FASTA_reads/README.md

 # FASTA_reads
-Read FASTA files and create an overview of file contents
+Read FASTA files and create an overview of file contents.
+Specifically used for Dypsis, Marojejya, Masoala and Lemurophoenix species.